hcp4715/dockerHDDM_Guide/README.md

 A python package for hierarchical drift-diffusion models.

 ### Scope of the current tutorial
-We limited our tutorial to classic functions in HDDM, insteading of the latest version of HDDM (0.9.5), which included likelihood-free methods that are not stable and widely used yet.
+We limited our tutorial to classic functions in HDDM (version 0.8.0), instead of the latest version of HDDM (0.9.5), which included likelihood-free methods that are not stable and widely used yet.
 However, the docker image of HDDM 0.9.5 is available.

 ## Motivation behind this guide
 1. HDDM is an influential package for DDM, which is an class of models that used widely in different fields
 2. HDDM' tutorial is outdated
-3. User's forum had accumulated some common issues that trouble beginners.
+3. Principled workflow are recommended in recent year.

 ## How to use this guide

-First, this guide included both theoretical and pratical parts.
+First, this guide included both theoretical and practical parts.

 Second, all scripts and code were packaged into a docker image.
 You need to pull the docker image from docker hub.
 To do so, first install docker and test it.
 There are many tutorial on this, here is one on [docker's website](https://docs.docker.com/engine/install/ubuntu/) for linux.
 Then, pull the docker image from docker hub:

 ```